nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 #### 2.4.5.
 Edit person
+Suppose you accidentally made a typo in the name of a contact in Plannit.
-You may edit a contact using the `edit-person` command.
+You may edit his contact details using the `edit-person` command.

 This command will require an index and minimally any of the three prefixes: